Home » Weather Instruments: What Each One Measures and How They Work

 • Lightning detection networks: Track lightning strike location and frequency in real time.

-Join the network: If you own a home weather station, you can contribute your readings to the CWOP (Citizen Weather Observer Program) network, which feeds directly into the NWS data assimilation system used for forecasting.
+Join the network: If you own a home weather station, you can contribute your readings to the CWOP network, which feeds directly into the NWS data assimilation system used for forecasting.
+See our home weather stations guide for stations that support CWOP upload.

 Frequently Asked Questions